-- Information included in Entity's press releases and management's discussion and analysis - Other evidence obtained in other areas of the audit, including mineral resources information and internal communications to management and the Board of Directors
+- Information included in the Entity's press releases and management's discussion and analysis - Other evidence obtained in other areas of the audit, including mineral resources information, the updated Fenelon Preliminary Economic Assessment, and internal communications to management and the Board of Directors

-We assessed the status of the Entity's rights to explore by inspecting government registries and discussing with management if any rights were not expected to be renewed.
+We assessed the status of the Entity's rights to explore by discussing with management if any rights were not expected to be renewed and inspected government registries.

-We considered the activities to date in each area to which the Entity has a right to explore by comparing the actual expenditures to the budgeted expenditures.
-We compared the actual expenditures in 2023 of the Entity to the budgeted expenditures for 2023 to assess the Entity's ability to accurately budget.
+We considered the activities to date in each area to which the Entity has a right to explore by comparing the actual expenditures to budgeted expenditures.

+We compared the actual expenditures in 2024 of the Entity to the budgeted expenditures for 2024 to assess the Entity's ability to accurately budget.

-We assessed if substantive expenditures on further exploration for and evaluation of mineral resources in each area of interest are planned or discontinued by inspecting 2024 budgeted expenditures.
+We assessed if substantive expenditures on further exploration for and evaluation of mineral resources in each area of interest are planned or discontinued by inspecting budgeted expenditures.